Aelisya/Aelisya-Tweaker/README.md

 <li>Rewriting CSP for more security (Preparation for Manifest V3)</li>
 <li>Removing redirector background script (for AMP redirect) replaced by declarativeNetRequest</li>
 <li>Protect the page in case of error of the extension</li>
-<li>Reintegration of previously removed integritycheck for the popup</li>
+<li>Reintegration of previously removed integrity-check for the popup</li>
 <li>Licence Modified from all right reserved to CC BY-NC-ND 4.0 (Only apply on V2 when it will be finished prior this all right reserved is applicable)</li>
 </ul>